offen/website/homepage/content/articles/0140-privacy-cookies.md

 ### Technical considerations for using cookies in a privacy friendly manner

-Offen is a fair web analytics software.
+Offen Fair Web Analytics is a fair web analytics software.
 This is a promise we can only deliver with an opt-in only solution.
 Not having to work around a "cookie banner" (for us, that's a feature) we are free to solve any task at hand in the most privacy friendly way we can come up with.
 And in many cases, this means using cookies.
-The following collects a few guidelines we've been following when building Offen.
+The following collects a few guidelines we've been following when building Offen Fair Web Analytics.

 #### Choosing privacy friendly identifiers and values